 Even if you thought the statement was correct at the time, you may still be in breach of the Australian Consumer Law.

 - Head to the ACCC website for more information on displaying prices and things you should keep in mind when setting prices.

 - Read the Pricing regulations page to help understand your obligations for pricing goods and services.

-- Check out Marketing to find out more about developing pricing strategies as part of your business' marketing plan.
+- Check out our Pricing topic to find out more about developing pricing strategies as part of your business' marketing plan.